 Consumers resolved 341 cases through arbitration in 2010 and 2011, but only 32 of those cases ended with an award.
 The total amount awarded to consumers was $172,433, according to the study.

 Following a series of state court decisions, arbitration has grown so common that nearly all consumer contracts contain some type of clause that prohibits class actions and forces people into a private dispute-resolution process.

 Colin Marks, a professor at St. Mary's University School of Law, told BuzzFeed News that courts have typically sided with companies when these clauses are challenged.

 "It’s always on the consumer," he said.
 "I don't know if the average Uber user knows what arbitration means, but it assumes you know what it means."

 Marks said in this case, Uber met the minimum standard to tell users that they have terms and conditions at some point during the sign-up process.
 Federal and state law does not require companies to disclose key points in the terms, including whether you're giving up your right to sue.

 "It's not whether or not it's a legal requirement as an ethical requirement," Jennifer Bennett, an attorney with the consumer advocacy group Public Justice, told BuzzFeed News.
 "What companies are doing is sneaking in terms that they know consumers aren’t going to be able to find or know or understand which forces consumers to give up their right to go to court."

 Bennett said psychological research shows that people tend to overlook details while they are occupied with completing a particular task.

-In one experiment, half of people who were asked to count how many times a basketball was being passed around were so focused on that task at hand that they didn’t notice a person walking by in a gorilla costume.
+In one experiment, half of people who were asked to count how many times a basketball was being passed around were so focused on that task that they didn't notice a person walking by in a gorilla costume.

 In Uber's case, this could mean if a user is presented with the terms of service as a hyperlink while they are typing in payment information, it is unlikely they will click through to read the terms, she said.